Prof John S.O. Evans – Mini CV

 I am co-organiser of the biennial Durham-based International School on Powder Diffraction and Rietveld refinement.

-I’ve co-authored two text books: “Rietveld Refinement” with Robert Dinnebier and Andreas Leineweber (De Gruyter, 2018) and “Solid State Materials Chemistry” with Pat Woodward, Pavel Karen and Tom Vogt (CUP, to appear in early 2021).
+I’ve co-authored two text books: “Rietveld Refinement” with Robert Dinnebier and Andreas Leineweber (De Gruyter, 2018) and “Solid State Materials Chemistry” with Pat Woodward, Pavel Karen and Tom Vogt (CUP, 2021).

 I have served as Treasurer and Honorary Secretary of the Physical Crystallography Group of the British Crystallographic Association and Structural Condensed Matter Physics Group of the Institute of Physics and have been a committee member of the Solid State Group of the Royal Society of Chemistry.